johnnybigoo/RocketElevatorsDigitalPresence/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Rocket Elevators is a starting project for the Genesis program in CodeBoxx.
+Rocket Elevators is a starting project for the Genesis 2 weeks program in CodeBoxx.

+We have created a fictitious company website using a bootstrap 4.0 template where we have modified and adapted to clients requests.

 ### Built With